androidwiltron/craiggoddenpayne.github.io/_posts/2018-11-13-hack-manchester-2018-and-why-i-wont-be-entering-in-2019.md

 likeminded developers, and something to have a laugh and build something crazy for 25 hours.

-If you are entering next year, you should ask the judging panel to make their data open, even if its finding out how many votes each team went.
-We were messed about on many levels, and because of this I feel like I won't support hack manchester, even though it's something I'm very passionate about.
+If you are entering next year, you should ask the judging panel to make their data open, even if its finding out how many votes each team got.
+I now feel like I won't support hack manchester, and if you know me, it's all I talk about, and look forward to, and I usually tell everyone I know who is a dev about it, because it was awesome at one point.